amir-varkovitzky/Movie-Recommender-System/readme.md

 ## Contributing

 Contributions to the project are welcome.
 If you have suggestions for improvements, please open an issue or submit a pull request.
+Some ideas for contributions include updating the movie_recommender.py according to the notebook, writing the GUI, or anything else that comes to mind.

 ## License